aequanimitas/prizex/README.md

 # Prizex

-Manages the rewards for the tasks you accomplished.
+Rewards for the tasks you accomplished.

 To start, run ```$PORT=PORT_ mix phoenix.server```

+## SPEC